scenarioo/scenarioo-infrastructure/Readme.md

 Ansible relies on the following environment vars when executed:
 - `TOMCAT_USER_PASSWORD`: Used to secure the publish scenarioo docu endpoint.
 Defaults to: 'scenarioo' and user is always 'scenarioo'.
-- `CIRLCE_TOKEN`: Used to download WAR and scenarioo docu artifacts from CircleCI
+- `CIRCLE_TOKEN`: Used to download WAR and scenarioo docu artifacts from CircleCI
 - `CONFIG_FILE`: Optional.
 Allows to pass in a different config for testing.
 Defaults to `config.json`

 **CircleCI:** Set these environment variables in the organsation context "scenarioo"